Armidale

 Employment conditions in Armidale demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-The area showed strong specialization in education & training, with an employment share 2.3 times the regional level.
-Construction had limited presence with 6.9% employment compared to 9.7% regionally.
-Many residents appeared to commute elsewhere for work based on Census data.
-In the 12-month period ending Sep-25, employment increased by 3.9%, labour force grew by 3.2%, reducing unemployment by 0.6 percentage points.
-By comparison, Rest of NSW saw employment decline by 0.1%, labour force growth of 0.3%, and an increase in unemployment by 0.4 percentage points.
-State-level data to Sep-25 showed NSW employment contracted by 0.41% (losing 19,270 jobs), with the state unemployment rate at 4.3%.
-National employment forecasts from May 2025 projected national growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Armidale's employment mix suggested local growth of approximately 6.6%% over five years and 13.7% over ten years, though this was a simple extrapolation for illustrative purposes.
+Many residents commute elsewhere for work based on Census data.
+In the 12-month period ending June 2025, employment increased by 3.9%, labour force grew by 3.2%, and unemployment fell by 0.6 percentage points.
+By comparison, Rest of NSW saw employment decline by 0.1%, labour force growth of 0.3%, and unemployment rise by 0.4 percentage points.
+National employment forecasts from Jobs and Skills Australia, released in May 2025, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Armidale's employment mix suggests local growth could be approximately 6.6% over five years and 13.7% over ten years.

 Frequently Asked Questions - Employment